eosnetworkfoundation/docs/docs/30_tutorials/50_build_your_own_eosio_token.md

 class [[eosio::contract("newt")]] token : public contract {
 ```

 This change tells the compiler that the customized smart contract name is `newt`.
 The attribute `[[eosio::contract]]`, if it has no parameter specified, uses by default the contract `token` *class name*.
-The EOSIO framework uses the name of the contract to logically connect actions, tables and notification handlers to a specific compiled smart contract.
-The contract name if specified in the `[[eosio::contract]]` attribute must meet the [restrictions of an EOSIO account name](https://developers.eos.io/welcome/latest/glossary/index/#account-name) whereas the contract *class name* is free of those constraints.
+The Antelope framework uses the name of the contract to logically connect actions, tables and notification handlers to a specific compiled smart contract.
+The contract name if specified in the `[[eosio::contract]]` attribute must meet the [restrictions of an Antelope account name](https://developers.eos.io/welcome/latest/glossary/index/#account-name) whereas the contract *class name* is free of those constraints.

 Change this line from newt.cpp